 A before-the-pen snapshot of an Idea page, as I prep it for the day’s time blocking.
 A true thrill– the built-in margin, making it dirt easy to add eyeball-pulling signifiers during subsequent review sessions.
 This highlights the one rule my tools MUST honor: work WITH, not against, me.
 (Also explains why I evicted Microsoft, Adobe, Windows, and other massive irritants years ago.)

-40 sheets (80 pages) may sound puny, but the line spacing —around 3.5mm grid— effects the genuinely useful space of 100+ page competing journals.
+40 sheets (80 pages) may sound puny, but the line spacing —around 3.5mm grid— effects the useful space of 100+ page competing journals.
 Standing as THE best bargain in Tomoe River town, this booklet satisfies in most respects.

 Fair warning: Kokuyo’s Tomoe River paper seems somewhat slick on the surface, at least to my peepers.
 Result: fountain pens coax a watch-paint-dry syndrome.
-I made my peace with the would-be hassle by switching to the Pilot Juice 0.38mm or Pilot Juice Up 0.3mm or 0.4mm pens.
+I made my peace with the would-be hassle by switching to Pilot Juice 0.38mm or Pilot Juice Up 0.3mm or 0.4mm gel pens.
 The combo encourages fidelity to bullet journaling — I gravitate toward that which is fun, and the Juice/Tomoe combination invariably sparks big ole sloppy grins on this face.